 You might choose to wait to start your treatment until the last trimester or even after your baby is born.
 This is especially common if the cancer is diagnosed later in pregnancy or if it’s a very early stage cancer.
 Your doctor might be able to induce your labor early if necessary.

 In general, pregnancy shouldn’t affect how well a cancer treatment works, but delaying treatment because of pregnancy might affect your outlook.

-While cancer during pregnancy is rare, it can and does happen to some women.
-Often, a pregnant woman with cancer has the same outlook as a woman with cancer who isn’t pregnant.
+While cancer during pregnancy is rare, it can and does happen to some people.
+Often, a pregnant person with cancer has the same outlook as a person with cancer who isn’t pregnant.

-Typically, being pregnant while having cancer shouldn’t affect your overall prognosis.
-If a cancer isn’t found early because of pregnancy, or you choose to delay treatment, this may affect your prognosis.
+Typically, being pregnant while having cancer shouldn’t affect your overall outlook.
+If a cancer isn’t found early because of pregnancy or you choose to delay treatment, this may affect your outlook.

-Talk to your doctor about the best way to treat your cancer during pregnancy.
-Many women go on to recover from cancer and have healthy babies.
+Talk with your doctor about the best way to treat your cancer during pregnancy.
+Many people go on to recover from cancer and have healthy babies.